TheAlgorithms/algorithms-keeper/README.md

 ***NOTE: These checks will be skipped for any member or owner of the organization and also for the pull request which is in draft mode.***

 ### Close additional pull requests by user
 A user will be allowed a fix number of pull requests at a time which will be indicated by the `MAX_PR_BY_USER` constant.
-This is done so as to avoid spam pull requests.
+This is done to avoid spam pull requests.
 This can be disabled by updating the constant value to 0: `MAX_PR_BY_USER = 0`.

 ***NOTE: These checks will be skipped for any member or owner of the organization and also for the pull request which is in draft mode.***